Building Ray from source#

 cd ray

-Now you can build the dashboard.
-From inside of your local Ray project directory enter into the dashboard client directory:
+Build the dashboard.
+From inside your local Ray project directory, enter the dashboard client directory:

 cd python/ray/dashboard/client